Note 1: This article is continually updated to ensure each item is accurate and needed today.

 - Join your local Showing up for Racial Justice (SURJ) group.
 There is a lot of awesome work going on locally — Get involved in the projects that speak to you.

 - Do deep canvassing about race and racial justice.
 Many SURJ groups are organizing them, so many people can do it through your local SURJ group.
 If they’re not already doing it, start it.

 - Research your local prosecutors.
-Prosecutors have a lot of power to give fair sentences or Draconian ones.
-In the past election, a slew of fair-minded prosecutors were elected.
+Prosecutors have a lot of power to give fair sentences or Draconian ones, influence a judge’s decision to set bail or not, etc. In the past election, a slew of fair-minded prosecutors were elected.
 We need more.

 - Watch 13th.
 Better yet, get a group of friends together and watch 13th.